 Nikolai Sapunov – Russian painter

 Nikolai Sapunov was a painter, one of the best set designers in the history of Russian theater.
-He was a member of several associations, including the Moscow Association of Artists, Scarlet and Blue Rose, World of Art.
-Sapunov is known for a large cycle of still lifes.
-Sapunov was one of the brightest and original figures in Russian art of the twentieth century.
+You know, he was a member of several associations, including the Moscow Association of Artists, Scarlet and Blue Rose, World of Art.
+Also Sapunov is known for a large cycle of still lifes.
+To tell the truth, he was one of the brightest and original figures in Russian art of the twentieth century.

 Nikolai was born on December 17, 1880 in Moscow into a wealthy merchant family.
 His father died when the future artist was 12 years old.

-Nikolai studied at the Moscow School of Painting, Sculpture and Architecture, where his teachers were Korovin, Levitan, Serov.
+The boy studied at the Moscow School of Painting, Sculpture and Architecture, where his teachers were Isaak Levitan, Konstantin Korovin, Valentin Serov.

 In 1908 Sapunov moved to St. Petersburg, hoping to cooperate with Diaghilev and the organization of an experimental Balagan Theatre in Terioki.